How to Help a Hydrocodone Addict

-According to the U.S. National Library of Medicine, it's common for people who use hydrocodone for an extended amount of time to develop a chemical dependency to the medication and become addicted.
-To learn more about the dangerous effects of Hydrocodone use, call our helpline.Hydrocodone Help Quiz question 2
+According to the U.S. National Library of Medicine, it's common for people who use hydrocodone for an extended amount of time to develop a chemical dependency to the medication, eventually fostering the onset of patterns of compulsive use and addiction.
+Learn more about the dangerous effects of Hydrocodone use.

 What are the Signs of Addiction?

 Addiction tends to affect every aspect of a person's life.
 You might notice that a hydrocodone user is beginning to neglect his or her responsibilities at home or work.
 It's also common for people addicted to pain pills to have problems in their personal relationships.

 Am I Addicted to Hydrocodone?

 Taking hydrocodone for a long time causes the body to form a chemical dependency.
-When this occurs, your body won’t function normally without the medication.
+When this occurs, your body may seem to function poorly without the medication.
 You might experience withdrawal symptoms or find yourself moody and irritable without the drug.
 A hydrocodone abuser might also experience cravings for the drug if they haven't had their normal supply.

-- Your body depends on the drug to function
+- Your body depends on the drug to function.

-- You think about hydrocodone numerous times throughout the day
+- You think about hydrocodone numerous times throughout the day.

-- Your hydrocodone usage affects other areas of your life
+- Your hydrocodone usage affects other areas of your life.

-- You feel as though you cannot live without hydrocodone
+- You feel as though you cannot live without hydrocodone.

-If you’ve answered yes to any of these questions, you need help from one of our counselors immediately.
-Please call us at 1-800-943-0566 today.Hydrocodone Help Quiz question 5
+If you recognize the above signs in yourself, you need help from one of our counselors immediately.
+Please call us at 1-888-744-0069 today.

 Call Our Hotline Today